hpe-dev-incubator/hpe-dev-portal/content/blog/exploring-the-role-of-the-citizen-developer.md

 ### Hear more about it

 HPE is exploring low-code/no-code options as well.
-In the [HPE Developer November 16th Munch & Learn](https://hpe.zoom.us/webinar/register/8716666192015/WN_8jlRM9SaRKmbT3r1CDNtDw), Jeffrey Fougere, an Innovation Strategist at HPE, and Richard Kerridge from HPE Education Services will come to talk on this subject.
+In the [HPE Developer November 16th Munch & Learn](https://hpe.zoom.us/webinar/register/8716666192015/WN_8jlRM9SaRKmbT3r1CDNtDw), Jeffrey Fougere, an Innovation Strategist at HPE, Colin Lue King, Talent Management Manager at HPE, and Richard Kerridge, Learning Technology Architecture & Strategy Manager at HPE will come to talk on this subject.
 They’ll introduce session attendees to some of the popular platforms, like Microsoft Power Aps and Power Automate, and explain how HPE employees themselves have been able to build enterprise-level apps and automations with little-to-no budget.
 This is a session you’ll not want to miss.
 Even full-time developers can benefit from learning about these technologies to create full-stack solutions outside of their areas of expertise.
 There will be a replay posted on the [Munch & Learn Technology Talks](https://developer.hpe.com/campaign/munch-and-learn) calendar page once it’s ready.

 What’s your experience with low-code/no-code solutions?
 Other community members could learn a lot from your experience.
 If you’re a citizen developer, consider [contributing a blog post](https://developer.hpe.com/contribute) on the subject.
 The HPE Developer Community team would love to hear more about it.